On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Results

 \subsection{Downstream Task Performance}

 \textit{How to select the calibration language to optimize performance in downstream tasks?}

 Table \ref{tab:eval_single_calib_lang_selection} shows the models' performance on downstream tasks.
-The column headers denote the evaluation languages, while the row headers indicate the calibration languages.
-Given a downstream task in a specific language, we analyze the results column-wise; the lighter the color in a column, the better the performance on the specified downstream task.
+Given a downstream task in a specific language, performance is analyzed column-wise among all calibration languages, where lighter colors indicate better results.

-First, for both pruning methods, the calibration language affects downstream task performance.
-This impact is particularly pronounced when pruning Llama-3 8B model with SparseGPT or Aya-23 models with either Wanda or SparseGPT, as evidenced by the greater color difference in the table, compared to pruning Llama-3 8B with Wanda.
-For example, when evaluating Llama-3 8B model on Belebele in English, pruning with Wanda results in performance ranging from 58.5 with Spanish calibration to 65.0 with English calibration.
-In contrast, when pruning Llama-3 8B with SparseGPT the performance varies from 50.0 with Chinese calibration to 71.4 with English calibration.
+First, for both pruning methods, the calibration language affects downstream performance.
+For example, when evaluating Llama-3 8B model on Belebele in Spanish, pruning with Wanda results in performance ranging from 47.8 with Swahili calibration to 57.3 with German calibration.
+In contrast, when pruning Llama-3 8B with SparseGPT the performance on Belebele varies from 35.2 with Chinese calibration to 58.8 with Spanish calibration.

-Unlike the perplexity evaluation in Table \ref{tab:perplexity}, calibration with the target language does not reliably result in good performance.
+Unlike the perplexity evaluation in Table \ref{tab:perplexity}, calibration with the target language does not reliably result in good performance, while yielding highly overlapping confidence intervals per pruning configuration and evaluation language.
 For instance, on MMLU, the pruned Llama-3 8B model mainly achieves higher accuracy on evaluation languages other than on its calibration languages.
-Overall, there are 50 evaluation groups, 25 columns for Wanda and 25 for SpareGPT, in 26 comparison cases.
-Calibration with the target language yields the best performance, 8 for Wanda and 18 for SparseGPT (e.g. Arabic on ARC and MMLU).
-For the remaining cases, calibration with the target language achieves the second-best or comparable performance.
-Therefore, calibrating using the target language typically results in acceptable, though not consistently the best performance.
-Considering the standard deviations shown in Table \ref{tab:eval_single_calib_lang_full} in Appendix \ref{app:supplementary_test_results}, \textbf{\textit{calibration with the target language is a reasonable choice out of downstream performance}}.
+For Llama 3 (Aya-23), in 58.3\% (45.8\%) comparison cases, calibration with the target language yields the best performance, 54.2\% (29.2\%) for Wanda and 62.5\% (62.5\%) for SparseGPT (e.g. Russian on ARC and MMLU).
+Comparing calibration with the target language against all other calibrations per pruning configuration and evaluation language yields a global win rate of 66.8\% with 69.9\% (63.8\%) per model, 65.2\% (63\%) for Wanda and 74.6\% (64.5\%) for SparseGPT.
+Therefore, calibrating using the target language often results in acceptable, though not consistently the best performance. \textbf{\textit{Calibration with the target language benefits but does not guarantee peak performance for reasoning downstream tasks}}.